 GitHub Actions is only available for projects on your GitHub account.
 This integration is not available for public repositories that are not your own.

-Navigate to the Web App you want to enable GitHub Actions for and then go to the Settings section.
+Navigate to the Deployment Workflow you want to enable GitHub Actions for and then go to the Settings section.

-If you have not configured the settings for the web app, you will need to configure them first and click Update when completed.
-After the web app has been configured, then enabling the integration will be available on the GitHub Actions tab.
+If you have not configured the settings for the workflow, you will need to configure them first and click Update when completed.
+After the workflow has been configured, then enabling the integration will be available on the GitHub Actions tab.

 Select the GitHub Actions switch to enable.